parse-community/parse-server/README.md

 ## Using automatically generated operations

 Parse Server learned from the first class that you created and now you have the `GameScore` class in your schema.
-You can now start using the automatically generated operations!
+You can now start using the automatically generated operations !

-Run the following to create your first object:
+Run the following code to create your first object:

 ```graphql
 mutation CreateGameScore {